 In this article we have listed the different areas within Hampi and accommodation available here.
 For our recommendations on places to stay you can refer to the below article.

-Janata Plot : Years ago the district administration drove out the residents who lived amongst the heritage structures at Hampi Bazaar.
-The displaced residents then built a shanty town next to Virupaksha temple.
-Over the years some residents built guest houses, restaurants and shops within this area named Janata Plot.
+Janata Plot : Is as small shanty town next to the Virupaksha temple in the heart of Hampi village.
+This is the last surviving commercial area within Hampi village, most others have been demolished or moved to a different part by the government authorities.
+Here you will find budget accommodation in form of guest houses.
 Rooms here are simple and comfortable.
 If you are a budget traveller who will be spending most of your time out exploring then this could be a good option.
 The location is a big plus because you are close to the center of Heritage sites in Hampi.
 No alcohol or Non Vegetarian food is served in this area due to its proximity with Virupaksha Temple.
-The area is under litigation so their status keeps changing, so check with the property owner before booking.
+The area is under litigation so their status keeps changing, so check with the property owner before you book.

 Virupapura Gaddi / Hampi Island / Hippie Island : This is an Island on Tungabhadra river, and is connected to Hampi by a ferry boat (or 30 Km route by road).
 It is partly agricultural, partly forest land and it comes under the protected core zone of Hampi.
 This area has the highest density of guesthouses near Hampi, set amongst paddy fields and along the river.
 If you are a budget traveller and would like to spend some time relaxing amongst beautiful surroundings then this is a good option.
 This is also a good option if your looking to go boulder climbing.

 Kadirampur / Prakash Nagar / New Hampi : Some of the displaced residents from Hampi Bazaar have been allotted government land in nearby villages.
 Here they have started to build guesthouses and restaurants.
 Some have started calling this place “New Hampi”.
 This area is a 15 minute autoride from Hampi.
 Another convenient location for budget travellers.